 The core module in the framework is Oracle ADF Model, a declarative data binding facility that implements the JSR-227 specification.
-The Oracle ADF Model layer enables a unified approach to bind any user interface to any business service, without the need to write code.
-The other modules that make up a Fusion web application technology stack are:
+The Oracle ADF Model layer enables a unified approach to bind any user interface to any business service, without having to write code.
+The other modules that comprise a Fusion web application technology stack are: